Creating a

 Brief Description

-Students take a journey through sound exploring the sounds of the places they visit.
-They then research some of the places they visit and write a fictional account of their journey.
+Students journey to another country researching some of the places they visit along the way and write a fictional account of their adventure.

 Objectives